 All in all, spring gutter problems should be addressed before summer thunderstorms hit.
 A flash summer storm can cause gutters to overflow in a matter of moments, so address these problems early.

-Here is a list of some of the most common gutter problems that you may face in the fall.
+Here is a list of some of the most common problems that you may face in the fall.
 We have included possible remedies to keep your gutters working in top shape.

 This is one of the most common problems that people face.
-Clogs and blockage occur when natural debris builds up, preventing water from flowing through the gutter and down the downspout.
+Clogs and blockage occur when natural debris builds up, preventing water from flowing through and down the downspout.
 Don’t be fooled, clogs don’t only happen in the horizontal parts of your gutters, they can happen in your downspouts too.
 A simple gutter cleaning will do the trick to remedy this issue, but we recommend investing in gutter guards.
 Clogged downspouts are harder to clean because you can’t just scoop out the gunk.
 Removing the downspout or using a snake to loosen the debris are ways to address clogs here.
 Most importantly, don’t let this gunk get into underground drains because that’s a cleaning project that’s really best left to the professionals.

 Gardens make your house look great when they are given sufficient water and sunlight, but your gutters are not the right places for your green plants.
 Shrub growth in gutters is a more common issue than you think.
 Not only is this a visually unattractive issue, plant growth in your gutters can lead to numerous issues including pest infestation.
 In order to prevent this from happening, clean out your gutters as soon as possible after trees drop seeds in the spring.
 Scoop out any plants, twigs or other tree blossoms in your gutters and toss them in your compost bin or wherever you’re allowed to leave yard debris.